 What trees are killed, and what is the impact?

 In North America, emerald ash borer (EAB) attacks and kills most ash trees regardless of their species, health, size or location.
-Most native ash species are vulnerable, with the possible exception of blue ash (Fraxinus quadrangulata) which often survives EAB attack[1,2].
-Mountain ash (Sorbus americana) is not a true ash species so is not at risk.
-Although EAB has been reported to infest non-ash tree species in Japan, this is not seen in China where the beetle is more common.
-In experimental tests on North American tree species, EAB offspring only developed on ash tree hosts [3,4].
-Recently, EAB was found in a small number of white fringe trees in Ohio .
-Research is being initiated to re-examine whether tree species closely related to ash (such as lilac and privet) could be at risk.
-There is no scientific evidence at this time that EAB will attack tree species other than ash here in Canada.
-All saplings and trees greater than 3-4 cm diameter at breast height (dbh) are considered vulnerable to EAB[5,6].
-In its native range, ash trees on city streets, in city parks, and in plantations are more vulnerable than those in forests - it remains to be seen whether a similar pattern will occur here.
+Most native ash species are vulnerable, with the possible exception of blue ash (found only in localized areas of southwestern Ontario) which often survives EAB attack.
+Mountain ash is not a true ash species so is not at risk.
+All saplings and trees greater than 3-4 cm diameter at chest height are considered vulnerable to EAB.
 A small number of ash survive and remain healthy in heavily infested areas; these trees are being studied to determine whether they will eventually succumb to infestation or remain resistant to EAB.

 |Ash trees dying from emerald ash borer attack.